yveshwang/paywall/README.md

 Steps to get this to work is to instead use `aws console`, and then connect the WAF by hand to the `cloud formation` setup.
 See http://docs.aws.amazon.com/solutions/latest/aws-waf-security-automations/template.html and for a clickable version, http://docs.aws.amazon.com/solutions/latest/aws-waf-security-automations/deployment.html

 ## Cloudfront limits
 Be aware of the limits, such as number of WAF rules and conditions.
 See http://docs.aws.amazon.com/waf/latest/developerguide/limits.html

 ## OWASP
-Since this is for the paywall, exmaples of how top 10 OWASP is mitigated.
+Since this is for the paywall, examples of how top 10 OWASP is mitigated.

+  * SQLInjection - mitigated by WAF DONE
+  * Hijacked token - mitigated by using client.ip or geo location at least for the issued tokens as part of aud or sub or some other attributes.
+Can also support unique string of course.
+DONE
+  * Cross site scripting - mitigated by WAF DONE
+  * Path traversal, LFI, RFI - mitigated by WAF NOT APPLICABLE
+  * Privileged module access, say /admin should only come form office network - mitigated by WAF, needs explicit setup in WAF NOT APPLICABLE
+  * PHP specifics security config - NA NOT APPLICABLE
+  * Abnormal request via size restriction and sanitisation - mitigated by WAF IN PROGRESS
+  * CSRF token presence - not enforced. we use jsonwebtoken. we could do this for circlekid when it is plugged into the paywall.
+NOT APPLICABLE
+ * Serverside includes - request pattern for web root that should not be directly accessible - NA NOT APPLICABLE
+ * IP blacklist - we could populate a "reputation based" list, skip for now - NA NOT APPLICABLE

-## Fastly setup
+## Fastly setup @deprecated
 Some manual (for now?) steps are required to setup Fastly.

   1. log into your Fastly account
   2. create a new DNS entry in Fastly, for example `fastly.test.gneis.io`
   3. grab the `r53` record entry, `paywall.test.gneis.io` and set that as the `host` to the aforementioned Fastly entry.
   4. Update our own CNAME record in `r53` to point `fastly.test.gneis.io` to say `nonssl.global.fastly.net`, since we are not dealing with any TLS backends here.

 ## Authors
 Yves Hwang
-22.11.2018
+18.12.2018